pfdubois/BridgeBidding/source/NoTrump.rst

 In responding to your partner's 1N opener, if you determine that there no major suit or long minor, your actions are determined by your point count alone:

-* With a hand less than 8 HCP, pass.
+* With a hand with fewer than 8 HCP, pass.
 * With an invitational hand (8-9 HCP) bid 2N.
 * With a game-going hand (10-15 HCP), bid 3N.
 * With a slam invitational hand (16+-17 HCP) bid 4N.